Reminder: Shopping comes with risks, purchase with caution.

 Previously, I saw similar statements in several places:

-When you first arrive in Japan and want to get a SIM card, the staff: Please provide a bank card.
+When you first arrive in Japan and want to apply for a SIM card, the staff: Please provide a bank card.

-Looking for the staff to get a bank card: Please provide a SIM card.
+When looking for staff to apply for a bank card: Please provide a SIM card.

-I personally recommend getting China Mobile's "CMLink" for the following reasons:
+I personally recommend applying for China Mobile's "CMLink" for the following reasons:

-- You can also buy usable cards in Japan on Taobao and Alipay, but the quality varies.
-While CMLink's reputation isn't great either, complaints mainly focus on signal and speed limits (which don't seem too bad, and it's likely that the phone model causes the poor signal).
+- You can also buy usable cards in Japan through Taobao and Alipay, but the quality varies.
+Although CMLink's reputation isn't great, complaints mainly focus on signal and speed limitations (which don't seem too bad, and it’s likely that the phone model causes the poor signal).

-- CMLink's "data-only SIM card" offers 15GB for 30 days at a price of 2200 yen (including tax), which is roughly the same price as this specification on Taobao.
+- CMLink's "pure data card" has a limit of 15GB for 30 days, priced at 2200 yen (including tax), which is similar to the price of this specification on Taobao.

-- This type of card is a common data card/internet card found on Taobao.
-Note that this card cannot be used to register accounts because it doesn't have a phone number.
+- This type of card is commonly found on Taobao as a data card/internet card.
+Note that this card cannot be used to register accounts because it does not have a phone number.

-- The international roaming price for China Telecom in Japan is 23.75 yuan/day, claiming to be unlimited, but the official website states here "2.
-From now until March 31, 2023, high-speed data in Macao, China; high-speed data in Hong Kong and Taiwan increased to 2GB/day; other daily roaming package destinations' high-speed data increased to 1GB/day, with speed limits after reaching the limit."
+- The price for international roaming with telecom in Japan is 23.75 yuan/day, claiming to be unlimited, but the official website states explanation "2.
+From now until March 31, 2023, high-speed data in Macau, China; high-speed data in Hong Kong and Taiwan increased to 2GB/day; other daily roaming package destinations' high-speed data increased to 1GB/day, limited speed after reaching the limit."

 - The "voice data card" is a proper SIM card with a corresponding phone number, which can be used to register accounts.
 The 18GB/month plan has a monthly fee of 2250 yen, but there is a network access fee of 2400 yen when applying, so the total cost is 4890 yen.